ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_delegation.rst

 .. note::
     - The ``ansible_host`` variable and other connection variables, if present, reflects information about the host a task is delegated to, not the inventory_hostname.
-    - The host a task is delegated to does not inherit variables from the host delegating the task.
+    - The host to which a task is delegated does not inherit variables from the host that is delegating the task.

 .. warning::